heroku/kafka-packaging-scripts/README.md

 > **SAFETY NOTE**: None of the deployment scripts will modify production, i.e. all modifying actions are performed
 > against staging S3 buckets.
 Production data is only ever read from, e.g. to create backups for rollback purposes.
 > The steps that do modify production by publishing the staged packages and maven artifacts via S3 and CloudFront
-> are covered and documented elsewhere.
+> are covered and documented elsewhere (cf. our wiki page on "Packaging and deploying a CP release").

 You will be prompted multiple times for your GPG key password since some package index files, which are generated during this deployment step, will need to be signed.